 Medicines that you can buy without a prescription can be useful in relieving the pain of mild or moderate osteoarthritis.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are also good pain relievers, especially if you are not bothered by stomach problems.
-Talk to your doctor to find out the best dose of NSAIDs for your symptoms.
-Also consult your doctor before use if you have had stomach ulcers, liver disease, kidney disease, heart failure, or if you will be taking NSAIDs daily for more than 6 months.
+Talk to your doctor to find out the best dose for your symptoms.
+Also talk to your doctor before you use NSAIDs if you have had stomach ulcers, liver disease, kidney disease, heart failure, or if you will take NSAIDs daily for more than 6 months.

-- Capsaicin (Zostrix), available without a prescription, is a pain reliever that comes in a cream and is applied directly to the skin (topical analgesic).
-It has been found to relieve joint pain of osteoarthritis in some people when rubbed into the skin over affected joints.footnote 1 To be beneficial, the cream must be applied 3 or 4 times a day.
-And the effects may not be seen for several weeks.
+- Capsaicin (Zostrix) is a pain reliever that comes in a cream.
+You put it directly on your skin.
+It has been found to relieve joint pain from osteoarthritis in some people who rubbed it into the skin over their affected joints.footnote 1 To relieve your pain, you need to use the cream 3 or 4 times a day.
+You may not feel better for several weeks.
 The main ingredient in capsaicin is an extract from hot peppers.
 It appears to have no serious side effects.
 But some people may be allergic or sensitive to capsaicin.
-The first time you use this topical cream, apply it to just a small area of skin to ensure there is no allergic reaction.
-Even those who are not allergic may note a burning sensation.
-Some people may not be able to tolerate the discomfort of capsaicin.
+The first time you use this cream, apply it to just a small area of skin.
+Make sure that you don't have an allergic reaction.
+Even people who aren't allergic may feel a burning sensation.
+Some people may not be able to stand how it feels on the skin.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine